Tangent points of lower content $d$-regular sets and $\beta$ numbers: implies

 to be a compact subset of positive and finite $\hd$-measure.
-Notice that if we prove Theorem \ref{theorem:summabletangent} for $E_0$, then the statement in its full generality follows by first saturating $E_\ell$ with compact subsets, and then by taking the countable union $\cup_\ell E_\ell = A$. \end{remark}
+Notice that if we prove Proposition \ref{theorem:summabletangent} for $E_0$, then the statement in its full generality follows by first saturating $E_\ell$ with compact subsets, and then by taking the countable union $\cup_\ell E_\ell = A$.
+Moreover, by applying a dilation and a translation, we may assume that